liveaction/reactiff/README.md

 # What is it ?

-`reactiff` is a simple glue between your micro servive and the `reactor-netty` library.
+`reactiff` is a simple glue between your micro servives and the `reactor-netty` library.

 The aims is to bring full reactive HTTP communication in a non intrusive library to unleash `reactor-netty` power!